 Pencil on paper, digitally coloured.

 This drawing started life in 2006 as one of a set of illustrations for a book of short stories about Isambard Kingdom Brunel.
 My favourite in the series, I came back to it and altered it to make a limited edition giclée print.
-(At the time of writing, there are still some left.)

 For a long time I preferred to draw digitally with vectors rather than bitmaps.
 Of the vector graphics software available to me, I found Flash a lot easier to use than Illustrator.
 (Now I use Manga Studio, which has vector and bitmap options.)
 The five characters here are all imaginary, except Philip Seymour Hoffman.

 These four historical figures appeared in The Bristol Story as ‘Dead Famous Bristolians’.
 The scanned artwork was overlaid with flat grey tones for the book, but these unpublished versions use halftone lines instead.

 These were, at the time of scanning, works-in-progress.
 Later cleaned up and coloured in Photoshop, they were part of a Romeo & Juliet comic strip for Oxford University Press.

 From M, a fictionalised account of the painter’s life.